Boritech-Solutions/Web/_pages/about.md

 <hr style="margin-top: 3em;">
 # Program portfolio
-We can develop and implement software to suit your need.
+We develop and implement software to suit your need.
 We offer flexibility in programing languages although we specialize in C++ and Python.
 Currently our software portfolio includes the following programs: